-While installing Windows 10 or setting up your computer for the first time, Windows may have persuaded you to log in using a Microsoft Account.
-Microsoft Account is generally the one you’ve been using to login to your email on Outlook, Hotmail or Live.
+While installing Windows 11/10 or setting up your computer for the first time, Windows may have persuaded you to log in using a Microsoft Account.
+Microsoft Account is generally the one you’ve been using to log in to your email on Outlook, Hotmail, or Live.
 There was an option to sign in using a local account too, but it usually goes unnoticed.
-So, now if for some reasons you want to switch to a Local Account from a Microsoft Account, this tutorial will guide you.
-You can create a separate local account or you can convert your existing account to the local account.
+So, now if for some reason you want to switch to a Local Account from a Microsoft Account, this tutorial will guide you.
+You can create a separate local account or you can convert your existing account to a local account.

 Step 1: Hit ‘Start’ and then go to ‘Settings’.